-If implemented, the proponent's resolution will, in our opinion, also require us to spend an excessive amount of company financial resources and personnel time and effort when compared with any incremental benefit that might result.
-Furthermore, our Board of Directors has determined that preparing a report would require a substantial company investment of financial resources, personnel time, and possibly the engagement of consultants with specialized expertise or the hiring of additional full-time personnel all for little or no benefit to our stockholders.
+If implemented, the proponent's resolution will, in our opinion, also require us to spend an excessive amount of our company financial resources and personnel time and effort, in addition to the engagement of consultants with specialized expertise or the hiring of additional full time personnel, all for little or no benefit to our stockholders.

 Moreover, our Board of Directors has concluded that preparing the requested sustainability report would distract our personnel from their most critical mission - becoming the best providers of post-acute healthcare services in every healthcare community we serve.
-Rather than adding staff, hiring consultants and/or spending the time and financial resources to develop a report that lacks an immediate and tangible return for our stockholders, we believe that our stockholders would benefit most directly by the continued focus of our financial, personnel and other resources on the core elements of our business strategy, which includes:
+Rather than adding staff, hiring consultants and/or spending the time and financial resources to develop a report that lacks an immediate and tangible return for our stockholders, we believe that our stockholders would benefit most directly by the continued focus of our financial, personnel, and other resources on the core elements of our business strategy, which includes: